freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1120.1

 Bowser is next.
-Find his id by viewing his row in the `characters` table.
-You can view whatever columns you want as long as you include the id column, but only view his row.
+Find his ID by viewing the `character_id` and `name` columns for only his row.

 #### HINTS

 - Use the `SELECT`, `FROM`, and `WHERE` keywords
 - Here's an example: `SELECT columns FROM table_name WHERE condition;`
 - I recommend `name='Bowser'` as the condition
-- Try entering `SELECT * FROM characters WHERE name='Bowser';`
+- Try entering `SELECT character_id, name FROM characters WHERE name='Bowser';`
 - Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already

 ## 1130.
 Add `more_info` for Bowser